gongouveia/Resnet-Quantization-Experiments/README.md

-# Resnet_quantization-Tools
+# Adaround-Tools
 tools for per layer quantization

+# Model Management Script

 ## Overview

-This script is developed to manage command-line options for training and evaluating machine learning models.
-By specifying various options, users can train a new model, evaluate a model with FP32 precision, evaluate a model with FP16 precision, perform 8bit Post Training Quantization (PTQ), or conduct Quantization Aware Training (QAT).
-Python's argparse library is employed to streamline the handling of command-line arguments effectively.
+This script is designed to handle command-line options for training and evaluating machine learning models.
+By specifying different options, users can train a new model, evaluate a model in FP32 precision, or evaluate a model in FP16 precision.
+The script leverages Python's `argparse` library to manage command-line arguments efficiently.

 ## Usage